by Amanda Cassar | Feb 9, 2026 | Finances, Financial Stress, Insurance & Protection

 Another 10 advisers rejoined the FS Power50 in 2025, with a total of 20 changes from the 2024 list.

-The FS Power50 process begun with an open nominations process, which was vetted down to a group of 120 advisers who proceeded to the voting phase.
+The FS Power50 process begun with an open nominations process, which was vetted down to a group of 120 advisers.
+These proceeded to the voting phase.

-From here readers of Financial Standard and FS Advice – The Australia Journal of Financial Planning voted, which was then weighted prior to determining the final 50.
+Readers of Financial Standard and FS Advice, The Australia Journal of Financial Planning voted.
+Following, this was then weighted prior to determining the final 50.

-“We continue to see a surge in nominations from the advice community, with over 11,000 votes helping us determine the Power50,” said Williamson.
+“Additionally, we continue to see a surge in nominations from the advice community.
+Over 11,000 votes helped determine the Power50,” said Williamson.

 “The aim is to offer role models to those already in the industry and those looking to join it.”

-“Being a list curated by votes from the advice community, this peer recognition fosters a culture of continuous improvement, professionalism, and accountability – all elements that are vital to overcoming the reputational challenges being faced right now.”
+“Being a list curated by votes from the advice community, this peer recognition fosters a culture of continuous improvement, professionalism, and accountability.
+All elements are vital to overcoming the reputational challenges being faced right now.”

-Digging into the numbers, the 2025 FS Power50 has strong representation from Victorian financial advisers, making up 32% of the list, the highest of any state.
+Digging into the numbers, the 2025 FS Power50 has strong representation from Victorian financial advisers.
+Victorians now make up 32% of the list, the highest of any state.

-Women also make up 44% of the advisers on the list, an increase of 8% from 2024 and the highest representation that’s been noted as part of the Power50 program.
+Women make up 44% of the advisers on the list.
+This is an increase of 8% from 2024 and the highest representation that’s been noted as part of the Power50 program.

-Similar to 2024, there is a close split in terms of the size of the companies the Power50 represents, with 52% being from groups with 50 or more advisers, and the other 48% being from groups with fewer than 50.
+Similar to 2024, there is a close split in terms of the size of the companies the Power50 represents.
+52% are from groups with 50 or more advisers, and the other 48% being from groups with fewer than 50.

 For media enquiries, please contact: